 3-Iron (Bin-jip) is a Korean romantic drama.
 The film has crazy moments, and needs to be watched with a forgiving heart.
 It is otherwise entertaining.
-Here’s the film 3-Iron explained.
+Here’s the plot and ending of the Korean movie 3-Iron explained.

 The story is centered on a lonesome guy Tae-suk who identifies homes where its residents are off on a holiday.
 He puts fake fliers at all the doors in a block and comes back a little while later to see which of the fliers are still around.
 He then breaks into one of the houses.
 Here’s where it gets weird.
 He doesn’t break into homes to loot it.
 He simply stays there for the night, perhaps consuming some of the food.
 He even takes the effort to mend some of the broken things in the houses.
 Yeah, he’s crazy like that.